How to keep a house clean

 So, how do I balance it all?
 I keep it simple.

 Over the years I’ve found I can focus on four basic housekeeping routines that work for me, and I’m sticking to them.
 I can add other things, of course, but these are the tried and true basics.
 Some I learned from Flylady, some were ideas from other books I read as a young bride and many are just my own ways of doing things.
 By breaking it down and doing what works for me, I feel I can manage my life, instead of my house taking over my life.

 Here is what I focus on every day:

-1. Morning routines.
+1. Morning routine.
 I have found that having a regular morning routine works best for me.
 This involves at the very least: some quiet time, making the bed, taking a shower (hanging up my towel when I am done, of course!), putting on very simple makeup and getting dressed right down to my shoes.
 I always toss in a load of laundry as I am getting dressed.
 I find if I start out the day with those few things, I am ready for anything and feel energized to tackle my day!
 You can read about my MORNING ROUTINE in more detail here (with tips for establishing your own morning routine!).